 - Doesn’t support sharp 100° postures as well as the Titan

-The Kaiser 3 is listed as having the same 65 kg/m³ seat padding density as the Secretlab Titan Evo.
-But while the Titan’s padding feels ultra-firm, the Kaiser 3 seat feels squishy.
+Like the Kaiser 4, the Kaiser 3 is listed as having the same 65 kg/m³ seat padding density as the Secretlab Titan Evo.
+But while the Titan’s padding feels firm, an extra layer of foam gives the Kaiser 3’s seat a significantly softer feel.

 Draped over top is a thick layer of PVC faux leather.
 This stuff is thicker than PU leather and nearly indestructible — yet buttery soft, with a luxurious feel.